-The Code of Conduct encapsulates the standards that guide employees' conduct and decision-making in our day-to-day business activities under the MUFG Corporate Vision.
+The Code of Conduct encapsulates the standards that guide employees' conduct and decision-making in our day-to-day business activities under "MUFG Way".
 It is designed to provide guidance in times of doubt, or when we find it difficult to know if we are making the right choice.
 The Code of Conduct is organized into three chapters.